Skip to main content

 6. Find a Local Real Estate Agent in California

 When searching for a local real estate agent, get as much background as you can and consider your own needs and wants.
 If possible get a referral from someone you trust.
-Prior to meeting agents, draw up a list of goals and questions.
+Before meeting agents, draw up a list of goals and questions.
 Your goals can be specific to the market conditions and questions should include things like details about the duration of their experience in the field.

 NAF Homes,** an affiliated company of New American Funding, is a service that connects prequalified or preapproved homebuyers with local real estate agents.
 They can help you find an agent that will suit your homebuying goals.